-Prior Authorization - Approval in advance to get services or certain drugs that may or may not be on our formulary.
+Prior Authorization - Approval in advance to get services or certain drugs that may or may not be covered.
 Some in-network medical services are covered only if your doctor or other in-network provider gets "prior authorization" from our plan.
-Covered services that need prior authorization are marked in the

-Benefits Chart in Chapter 4.
-Some drugs are covered only if your doctor or other in-network provider gets "prior authorization" from us.
-Covered drugs that need prior authorization are marked in the formulary.
+Covered services that need prior authorization are marked in the Medical Benefits Chart in Chapter 4.
+Some Part B and Part D drugs are covered only if your doctor or other in-network provider gets "prior authorization" from us.
+Covered Part D drugs that need prior authorization are marked in the formulary.